a9595/Clocks/README.md

 Write a class called Clock that represents the time of day using the 24-hour clock.
 As well as a suitable initializer method, the class Clock should contain methods:
  1. to_s: Return a string that represents the time, e.g., 5 seconds after midnight would be: 0:0:5
- 2. tick: Increment the time by one second
+ 2. tick: Increment the time by one second.

 Care must be taken to deal with minute, hour and 24-hour boundaries.
 Write a script that creates a Clock object using data from a file called "clock.dat".
 Then print the Clock object, invoke tick 200,000 times on the Clock object, and print the Clock object again.
 The "clock.dat" file contains 3